vatlab/blog/content/post/sos-workflow-engine.md

 data analysis to a workflow which removes the biggest obstacle in the utilization of workflows in daily computational researach.

-## Workflow system that you can embark in minutes
+## Workflow system that can be comprehended in minutes

 SoS is extended from Python 3.6 so **a SoS script is essentially a Python script with additional workflow specifications**.
 With Python being [one of the easiest scripting